Lattice structure of Grid-Tamari orders: Introduction

 In Section \ref{sec_segments}, we introduce a poset of biclosed subsets of segments in a shape $\lambda$.
 A collection of segments between two interior vertices of $\lambda$ is \emph{closed} if a segment $s$ is in $\lambda$ whenever there exists a partition of $s$ into two subpaths that both lie in $\lambda$.
 We show that this closure satisfies the hypotheses given in Section \ref{sec_biclosed}, so its poset of biclosed sets is a congruence-uniform lattice.

 A special lattice congruence on the lattice of biclosed sets of segments is presented in Section \ref{sec_quotient}.
 In Section \ref{sec_tamari}, we define a map $\eta$ from biclosed sets of segments to the facets of the non-kissing complex, and show that the fibers of $\eta$ are precisely the equivalence classes of this lattice congruence.
 We then deduce Theorem \ref{thm_main} by comparing the order induced by $\eta$ with the Grid-Tamari order.
-Having established the congruence-uniformity of $\GT(\lambda)$, we prove Theorem \ref{thm_main_cong} in Section \ref{sec_congruences}.

 Some other interesting lattice quotients of the weak order called \emph{Cambrian lattices} were introduced by Reading in \cite{reading:cambrian_lattices}.
 In Section \ref{sec_cambrian}, we prove that the type $A$ Cambrian lattices are examples of Grid-Tamari orders for double ribbon shapes.
 We prove this isomorphism using Reading's description of type $A$ Cambrian lattices as a poset of triangulations of a polygon.